 - Is not a ‘tax’ and so National Insurance debts may not be identical to taxes when it comes to collection

-There are currently four main classes (types) of National Insurance; but class 2 is due to be abolished as from 6 April 2019.
+There are currently four main classes (types) of National Insurance; but there are plans to abolish class 2.
 Each type comes with its own rules.
 You can even pay different sorts of National Insurance at the same time.
 In the sections below we consider the various ways National Insurance (NI) might affect you.
 For a table of current and recent NIC thresholds and rates, click here.